gcomte/21tribe/README.md

     - If the point above is is too hard for you, submit your file to [our Telegram group](https://t.me/btctribe).
 4. Be available for potential questions about the event and wait
 5. Update us about any changes through a PR or in the telegram group
+6. For some extra reach, tweet that you added your conference! `Just added [conference name] to 21tribe.site! @the21tribe`.
+We will retweet!

 ### Minimal Events Index